Things that may raise the risk of a fracture are:

 Copyright © EBSCO Information Services

 When it Hurts to Move—Canadian Orthopaedic Foundation http://whenithurtstomove.org

 Cervical fracture (broken neck).
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at: http://orthoinfo.aaos.org/topic.cfm?topic=A00414.
 Updated December 2013.
-Accessed August 30, 2017.
+Accessed September 27, 2019.

 Spinal cord injury—emergency management.
 EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T905748/Spinal-cord-injury-emergency-management .
+Available at: https://www.dynamed.com/management/spinal-cord-injury-emergency-management .
 Accessed August 30, 2017.